Quick Enquiry

 Drinking is an accepted part of the American student culture in universities, and often you will find groups of students heading out to bars during the weekends.
 The freedom of being away from your parent's home, being over the legal age for drinking, and the easy access to alcohol is a heady mix that most Indian students seem unable to resist.
 There have been numerous cases where students have had one too many when out for drinks with friends and have put themselves in situations ranging from personally embarrassing to legally consequential.
 It would be a sorry state of affairs if you are arrested for drunk driving after all the trouble you took to come this far.

-[Read More: Study In USA Costs To Be Lowered By Us Government]
+[Read More: Latest Updates on USA Education Costs By Us Government]

 2. Play Hard Party Harder